 It appears the function with the most dependencies, at_bats, is well covered.
 However, no other functions are covered by unit tests.

 Note, a few of these metrics provided by default are from the field of Network Theory.
-You can leverage the Network Object described below to derive many more.
+You can leverage the Network Graph Model Object described below to derive many more.

 Network Measures